 While Grande was initially reluctant to record new music during this tumultuous time, "No Tears Left to Cry" became the unofficial anthem that so many of those still struggling from the tragedy needed.
 Its lyrics provided the perfect amount of hope, love, comfort and kindness, while at the same time encouraging others to "dance and live ya best life," as Grande expressed.

-While Grande took fans on a musical journey of her roller-coaster ride of a year, Musgraves gave us "Butterflies" with her third studio album, Golden Hour, released last March.
+While Grande took fans on a musical journey of her roller-coaster ride of a year, Musgraves gave us "Butterflies" with her third studio album, Golden Hour, released in March 2018.
 The country star co-produced the album and co-wrote all 13 of the tracks with Daniel Tashian and Ian Fitchuk, scoring her four nominations at this year's GRAMMYs, including Album of the Year and Best Country Album.
 She took home all of them.

 And if you've listened to the album, there's no surprise why Musgraves received the recognition she did.
 The singer worked on the album during a pivotal moment in her life -- getting ready to turn 30 and finding love with her now-husband, Ruston Kelly, after feeling lost for so long.